- You do not have any products in your shopping cart yet.

 Website: www.tischonkel.de

 This product is made from recycled wood and meets the requirements for sustainable furniture production.
-By using high-quality teak wood, robust craftsmanship, and timeless design, this living room table contributes to an environmentally friendly manufacturing process.
+By using high-quality teak wood, robust craftsmanship, and a timeless design, this living room table contributes to a more environmentally friendly manufacturing process.

 Care Instructions for Your Solid Wood Table – How to Keep It Beautiful for a Lifetime

 A solid wood table is not an off-the-shelf piece of furniture.
-It is a piece of nature coming to your home – and that is why it requires special attention.
+It is a piece of nature that comes to your home – and that is why it needs special attention.
 Here we explain in detail and step by step how to care for your table, position it correctly, and protect it long-term from damage such as cracks, warping, or stains.

 How does wood react in your home?